solids4foam/solids4foam/README.md

 Interactions Toolbox for OpenFOAM.
 12th OpenFOAM Workshop University of Exeter, Exeter, UK.
 24th to 27th July 2017.

-P. Cardiff, Ž.
-Tuković, H. Jasak, A. Ivanković: A block-coupled finite vol me methodology for linear elasticity and unstructured meshes.
+P. Cardiff, Ž. Tuković, H. Jasak, A. Ivanković: A block-coupled finite vol me methodology for linear elasticity and unstructured meshes.
 Computers and Structures, 2016, 175 100-122, DOI: 10.1016/- j.compstruc.2016.07.004.

-P. Cardiff, Ž.
-Tuković, P. De Jaeger, M. Clancy, A. Ivanković: A Lagrang an cell-centred finite volume method for metal forming simulation.
+P. Cardiff, Ž. Tuković, P. De Jaeger, M. Clancy, A. Ivanković: A Lagrang an cell-centred finite volume method for metal forming simulation.
 International Journal for Numerical Methods in Engineering, 2016, DOI: 10.1002/nme.5345.

-P. Cardiff, A. Karać, A. Ivanković: A Large Strain Finite Volume Method f r Orthotropic Bodies with General Material Orientations.
+P. Cardiff, A. Karać, A. Ivanković: A Large Strain Finite Volume Method f r Orthotropic Bodies with General Material Orientations.
 Computer Methods in Applied Mechanics and Engineering, 01/2014, 268(1):318-335.
 DOI: 10.1016/j.cma.2013.09.008.

-P. Cardiff, A. Karać, A. Ivanković: Development of a Finite Volume contact solv r based on the penalty method.
+P. Cardiff, A. Karać, A. Ivanković: Development of a Finite Volume contact solv r based on the penalty method.
 Computational Materials Science, 03/2014, 64:283–284.
 DOI: 10.1016/j.commatsci.2012.03.011.